 Free Roof Inspections

-We perform Roof Inspections upon request, and we charge a nominal $600-$800 fee to cover our costs.
-However, that fee is deducted if we provide you with a full new Roof replacement estimate and you contract with us to do the work.
-We also perform inspections as part of our annual maintenance service – see Roof Maintenance for additional information.
+We perform Storm Damage Roof Inspections upon request, We also perform Roof inspections as part of our annual maintenance service – see Roof Maintenance for additional information about this roofing service.

 Roof Inspection FAQs